-Our NEMT segment's operating income and cash flows normally fluctuate as a result of seasonal variations in our business, principally due to lower transportation demand during the winter season and higher demand during the summer season.
+Our NEMT ~~segment's~~ and PCS segments' operating income and cash flows normally fluctuate as a result of seasonal variations in our business, principally due to lower demand for transportation ~~demand~~ and in-home services during the winter season and higher demand during the summer season.

-Our PCS segment's operating income and cash flows also normally fluctuate as a result of seasonal variations in the business, principally due to somewhat lower demand for in-home services from caregivers during the summer and periods with major holidays, as patients may spend more time with family and less time alone needing outside care during those periods.
+Our PCS segment's operating income and cash flows also normally fluctuate as a result of seasonal variations in the business, principally due to somewhat lower demand for in-home services from caregivers during the summer and periods with major holidays as ~~members~~ and patients may spend more time with family and less time alone needing outside care during those periods.

+While this fluctuation is noted in terms of the use of our services during these seasonal shifts, it does not have a material impact on our results of operations and therefore is not adjusted for.
 Our RPM segment's operating income and cash flows do not normally fluctuate as a result of seasonal variations in the business.